glycerine/rmq/README.md

 Copyright 2015 Jason E. Aten, Ph.D.

-License: Apache 2.0 for the top level glue code and integration.
-Individual vendored library components include their own licenses, which differ and impose their own requirements.
+License: Apache 2.0 for the top level RMQ code and integration.
+Individual vendored library components include their own licenses which are Apache2, MIT, or BSD style.
+See the src/vendor subdirectories for details.

 Requires: Go 1.5.1 for GO15VENDOREXPERIMENT=1